You're So Vain. You Probably Think This Sale Is About You. Don't You?

 An Inbound Salesperson Presentation Should Flow Like This

-- Here are the pros and cons to the different approaches you can take
+Here are the pros and cons of the different approaches you can take

 In other words, it's advisory.
 It's thought out.
 It's customized to your buyer's needs, not yours.